di37/LLM-Load-Unload-Ollama/README.md

-# Loading LLMs while using via Ollama
+# Loading and Unloading of LLMs while using via Ollama

 This simple demonstration is done to show how an LLM can be loaded and unloaded while using via Ollama.